Apple Transitional Export Quota Bill

 exports apples to the UK in breach of section 49; or

-with intent to deceive, gives false or misleading information, or makes a material omission, when required or requested to provide information under this Part.
+with intent to deceive, gives false or misleading information, or makes a material omission, when required or requested to provide information under this Act.

 A person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $10,000.